 Updated 14th January 2021 In 2020, employers increased their hiring activity throughout Q4, which continues the steady uplift we’ve seen in recruitment since Q3 2020.
 We continue to remain optimistic about a further rise in hiring activity following the vaccine roll-out, the Brexit trade deal and the US election results.
 When compared to Q4 in

-As the government’s restrictions relax and offices begin to reopen, preparing a workspace to help businesses return to the office after COVID is one of the primary concerns for many employers.
+As we look ahead to a time where the government’s restrictions relax and offices begin to reopen, preparing a workspace to help businesses return to the office after COVID is one of the primary concerns for many employers.
 To help navigate these changes, we recently interviewed one of our PA Collective® partners, Winkworth Interiors, to better understand how offices are changing.
 Managing Director, Ashley Winkworth, reveals his insights on the practicalities to consider when transitioning to a post-pandemic office space.

 What are the current requirements for offices to be ‘COVID-safe’?